 Keep Going!
 The experiences you will have, the people you will meet, and the opportunities that will open for you are ones that will continue to shape your life for years to come.
 It was once said that "Ease is a greater threat to progress than hardship".
-It won't be always be easy...but it will make you better.
+It won't always be easy...but it will make you better.
 And that's the point.

 Anything else you would like to tell us?

-As an alumni of Summer on the Hill, I am deeply humbled and eternally grateful to have had the privilege of being offered the opportunity.
+As an alum of Summer on the Hill, I am deeply humbled and eternally grateful to have had the privilege of being offered the opportunity.
 More often than not, the only thing that separates the "successful" from the "unsuccessful" is a lack of opportunity.
 Summer on the Hill helps to bridge that gap.